aboutcode-org/aboutcode-toolkit/docs/source/general.rst

 Note that this example attrib command does the following:

--   Activates the --template option to specify a custom output template.
+-   Activates the ``--template`` option to specify a custom output template.

 -   Specifies the path of the ABOUT file(s) that use to generate the output attribution.

 -   Specifies the full path (include file name) of the output document to be generated.

+Another example:

+``about attrib /Users/harrypotter/inventory.xlsx
+/Users/harrypotter/attribution.html --reference /Users/harrypotter/licenses/``

+The above command does the following:

+- Use the ``inventory.xlsx`` as the input

+- Specifies the location of the generated output document

+- Specifies the licesen_file or notice_file location that can be found in the ``--reference`` option

 A successful execution of attrib will create a .html (or .json depends on the template) file that is ready to use to meet your attribution requirements.

+Please refer to the ``attrib`` section in :ref:`reference` for more information.

 Using inventory to Generate a Software Inventory
 ================================================